Kristina01111000/lavendersite/README.md

 - make sure she has the sku on square and woo
 - she added new plants, add them to the bundle pages
-- make sure she knows how to edit the pictures, tell her that when replacing a picture its way easier to remove the previous picture then add a new one instead of hitting the replace image button, its a little quirk of woocommerce that that creates a mess

-- update issue caused by woocommerce products needing to allow square to edit them
 - check to see why there are 70 products on the list but only 67 show up on the site
 - meeting on friday at 3:30, waiting on a confirmation
 - put time in cell phone